 Exchange Traded Fund

-On October 15, two weeks after the end of the third quarter, David Tepper appeared on CNBC for his semi-annual stock pumpfest, most memorable for his suggestion that a 20x P/E multiple on the S&P was perfectly acceptable.
+On October 15, well into the fourth quarter, David Tepper appeared on CNBC for his semi-annual stock pumpfest, most memorable for his suggestion that a 20x P/E multiple on the S&P was perfectly acceptable.
 Which would suggest Tepper was very bullish on risk.
 Which would suggest buying more stocks, not selling.
-Yet selling is precisely what he did between June 30 and September 30 according to his just released 13F.
-Specifically, after having a total long equity AUM of $6.9 billion at the end of the second quarter, the Appaloosian lowered the dollar value of his AUM by nearly 10%, to $6.3 billion as of September 30.
-So what did he liqudate?
-Here are his biggest liquidations and notable sales.
+Yet selling is precisely what he did between September 30 and December 31 for the vast majority of his top holdings according to his just released 13F.
+So what did he sell or liquidate?

 Dennis Gartman, already humiliated beyond any hope of reputation salvage in the media, appears to be refocusing his keen talents and acute sense of extrapolating instantaneous market momentum 1 millisecond into the future, to a renewed direct exposure in the capital markets.
 And while hoping that market junkies have forgotten the epic disaster that was his last foray into ETF-land with ONN and OFF, Gartman today announced that he is now launching his signature shtick as a brand new ETF: gold... in non-dollar terms.